dsamue/edutainment/README.md

 # Edutainment

-Starting platform for an application for Gröna Lund.
+Starting platform for an application for Gröna Lund spring 2018.